-Residents of Gandini area depend on piped water supplied by Kwale Water Sewerage Company (KWAWASCo.).
-The area is supplied with a 20-inch main Marere line managed by Coast Water Services Boards (CWSB), a 6-inch off-take service line managed by KWAWASCo; serves the Miritini Standard Gauge Railway (SGR) Station and Bonje area.
+Residents of Fikirini area depend on piped water supplied by Kwale Water Sewerage Company (KWAWASCo.).
+The area is supplied with water line managed by Coast Water Services Boards (CWSB), a 6-inch off-take service line managed by KWAWASCo; serves the area.
+They are very few boreholes and shallow wells within the area, the local geology constraints groundwater exploration due to low groundwater prospects and salinity close to the creek.